amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

   - sensors, no sensors

 We only expect adaptive plasticity to evolve in the changing environment with sensors.
 In all other conditions, we do not expect to observe the evolution of adaptive plasticity.

+## 2021-01-12 - evolutionary dynamics

+In these runs, we compare the evolutionary dynamics of non-plastic populations with the evolutionary dynamics of populations in which plasticity evolved.

+Conditions

+- Non-plastic (no-sensors), fluctuating environment
+- Plastic (sensors), fluctuating environment
+- Non-plastic (no-sensors), constant environment

+This experiment is conducted in two phases.
+In the first phase, we evolve populations for 200K updates.
+In the second phase, we evolve populations for another 200K updates; however, for sensor-enabled populations in fluctuating environments, we only transfer plastic populations to the second phase.